 [sshd] enabled = true banaction = iptables-multiport maxretry = 10 findtime = 43200 bantime = 86400

 findtimespecifies the time window (in seconds) which should be considered for banning an IP.
 (43200 seconds is 12 hours)

 bantimespecifies the time window (in seconds) for which the IP address will be banned (86400 seconds is 24 hours).

 If you have moved SSH to a different port, you can also specify the port number with

 port = <port_number> in this file.

-Restart Fail2ban for these changes to come into effect.
+Restart Fail2ban for these changes to come into effect with the following command:

 Configuring the action

-By default, Fail2ban uses the iptables-multiport action, which rejects packets with a “port unreachable” message.
+In the “Installing Fail2ban” section, we set up Fail2ban to use the “iptables-multiport” action.
+By default, it rejects packets with a “port unreachable” message.
 If you want to drop packets instead of rejecting them, create

 /etc/fail2ban/action.d/iptables-common.local and type in the following: